marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 #### Assignments due
 1. Reading notes for _both_ April 7th and 9th.
 2. Fill out data protection mini tutorial
-3. Choose your interaction clips for annotation
+3. Start thinking about which interaction clips you want to annotate

 ## Comparative interaction studies